 Significant for his playing style are the rapid tempo changes, his indisputable will to win and the projectile-like breakthroughs.

 ”He was so disappointed, my dad, as I chose handball.
-I did it because I got the chance to play in the first league, for me that was a really big thing.
+I did it because I got the chance to play in the premier league, for me that was a really big thing.
 My dad eventually changed his point of view.“

 In 2006 SG Flensburg Handewitt signs a 2-year-contract with Vranjes.
 These are supposed to be his last years abroad before moving back to Sweden.

 Vranjes contract is being extendend to one more season, but in December 2008 he is forced to end his career as a handball player due to injury.
-He continues as assistant coach the remaining part of the season.
+He continues as Assistant Coach the remaining part of the season.